A Guide to Our Thanksgiving’s Most Beloved Dishes

 Slow Cooker Brown Sugar Ham

-Sometimes recipes have been around forever like this brown sugar pineapple ham.
-Oh, how Grandma would have loved to have used a slow cooker back in the day for holidays.
-The best thing about this recipe being cooked in the slow cooker is that it frees up the oven for other yummy dishes for the holidays like potato or vegetable casseroles.
+Sometimes recipes have been around forever, like this classic brown sugar pineapple ham.
+Itโ€™s the kind of dish that brings back memories of holiday gatherings, but with a modern twist that makes it even more convenient.
+Oh, how Grandma would have loved to have used a slow cooker back in the day for big family celebrations!
+The best part of preparing this ham in the slow cooker is that it frees up your oven for other holiday favorites, like potato or vegetable casseroles, or even desserts.

 CROCK POT BROWN SUGAR PINEAPPLE GLAZED HAM.
 It is a classic Easter ham recipe that's been around for decades in my family.
 Slow roasting a spiral ham with pineapple, honey, and brown sugar will save you a small fortune vs buying one from a specialty shop.